ChokoGroup/CHA-Multi-OS-Boot/README.md

 This preinstalled system images don't include any roms beside those in the offical CHA OS.

+##
 ### Quick instructions
 1. Read below the available sets, choose one and download the correspondent \*.7z file.
 2. Extract the files and read the \*.txt file for important information.
-3. a) If using SD card, write the extracted \*.img file to the SD card using a program like balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.
+3. If using SD card, write the extracted \*.img file to the SD card using a program like balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.
-   b) If not using SD card, put the CHA in FEL mode ( https://cha-choko-mod.fandom.com/wiki/How_to_put_the_CHA_in_FEL_mode ) and then write the extracted \*.img file to the CHA using a program like balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.
+4. If not using SD card, put the CHA in FEL mode ( https://cha-choko-mod.fandom.com/wiki/How_to_put_the_CHA_in_FEL_mode ) and then write the extracted \*.img file to the CHA using a program like balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.
-4. Safelly eject the CHA or SD card from PC and enjoy!
+5. Safelly eject the CHA or SD card from PC and enjoy!

+##
 ### Main features
 All the \*.img can be written either to the internal memory (eMMC) or a SD card (if your CHA has the reader - https://cha-choko-mod.fandom.com/wiki/SD_Card_reader_MOD), but don't use two images with multi systems (because they use the same partition names and can cause trouble).
+###
 It's safe to have only CHA OS in eMMC and CHA OS + Batocera in SD card, or CHA OS + Lakka in eMMC and Batocera in SD card, but not CHA OS + Lakka in eMMC and CHA OS + Batocera in SD card.

 All the "multi boot" \*.img support loading assets and roms from a fat32 partition labeled "CHOKO_DISK".